rapdev-io/lir-migration-utility/README.md

   based off of the users on the schedule.
 - For a PagerDuty schedule, if there is no end date, the end date in LIR will be set for 5 years in the future.
+- For a PagerDuty schedule, if there are daily or weekly restrictions placed, please ensure that the schedule in LIR is accurate.
+Restricted schedules may require manual reconciliation.
 - Users in a PagerDuty schedule will only be added to an LIR schedule if they are part of the team associated with the schedule.
 - If no users for a PagerDuty escalation can be extracted from the team or schedule, it